Bharat9848/notes/linux.md

 -

 ## Hypervisor
-- Hypervisor is a oprating system that emulates hardware access primitives.
+- Hypervisor is a software that emulates hardware access primitives which allows to create guest stack over it.
 - Not very performant as it runs two kernel stack- host operating system and guest operating system.
-- control system runs at hardware level.
+- control system runs at hardware level.???

 ## Container
 - control system runs at shared operating system kernel level.